signalfx/integrations/signalfx-smart-gateway/README.md

 ### INSTALLATION

+Note: This content appears on a SignalFx documentation page and on the Setup tab of the Smart Gateway tile in the SignalFx UI.
+The following link to download the current version works only if you are viewing these instructions on the Setup tab.

 The SignalFx Smart Gateway is available as a single, statically-linked binary.
 From within the SignalFx UI, the latest version can be downloaded <a target="_blank" href="/#/smart-gateway/download/v2.1.5">here</a> from SignalFx.
 Alternatively, you can download a specific version of the SignalFx Smart Gateway from the command line using `curl`:

 ```